javalib-team/sawja/tutorial/sawja_tutorial.md

 Global architecture
 ===================

-In this section, we present the different modules of *Jaws* and how they interact together.
-While reading the next sections, we recommend you to have a look at *Jaws* API at the same time.
+In this section, we present the different modules of *Sawja* and how they interact together.
+While reading the next sections, we recommend you to have a look at *Sawja* API at the same time.

 *JProgram* module
 -----------------